-Media warns Trump: We are not the enemy
+US media fights back against Donald Trump's 'fake news' smears

 “Praise them when you think they’ve done a good job and criticise them when you think they could do better.
 We’re all in this together.”

-That last sentiment made some journalists skittish.
 The Wall Street Journal, which said it was not participating, noted in a column by James Freeman that the Globe’s effort ran counter to the independence that editorial boards claim to seek.

 Mr Freeman wrote that the president has the right to free speech as much as his media adversaries.